How analysts predict Neogen Corporation (NEOG) will perform this quarter?

 The 200-day Simple moving average is often placed more emphasis on by traders because of daily price changes.
 Investors will use the SMA-200 in different situations in trading activity as a key indicator to determine their support and resistance levels, and at the moment, NEOG’s SMA-200 is $16.74.

-Further, it is important to consider NEOG stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 6.04.NEOG’s price to book ratio for the most recent quarter was 1.37, resulting in an 23.75 price to cash per share for the period.
+Further, it is important to consider NEOG stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 5.94.NEOG’s price to book ratio for the most recent quarter was 1.44, resulting in an 23.38 price to cash per share for the period.

 How does Neogen Corporation (NEOG) stock rate among analysts?
 Buy, sell, or hold?